 The unique natural clean island maritime air, the banning of pesticides on Barra and the herbage of the machair make this island snail unique.
-Gerard MacDonald, The Isle of Barra Oyster Company, who lives on Barra made it his business to resurrect a market for this fine product and approached SF Chef Alliance Member Fred Berkmiller, at a time when not another soul was interested.
+Gerard MacDonald, The Isle of Barra Oyster Company, who lives on Barra made it his business to resurrect a market for this fine product and approached SF Cooks Alliance Member Fred Berkmiller, at a time when not another soul was interested (pictured).
 There was no longer a market for the Barra Snail.
 Locals only considered it fit for fish bait!

 The snails flourish on the calcium-rich machair of Barra, where a mild wet climate mixes with the alkaline sandy soil to produce ideal conditions for the snails to grow.
 It is this remoteness that contributes to the quality of Barra’s snails.